These events may not be entirely real.

 ‘There’s always a price with you people.’

 ‘Think of the serum Ian.
 As much as you like.
+We just need your youngest and freshest once or twice a year.
 You don’t mind do you?
 It would be frightfully helpful, old boy.’

 ‘Ian….don’t do it.’